Salem, Massachusetts: American Revolution

-During the American Revolutionary War, the town became a center for privateering.
+Given the local port and shipping fleet, during the American Revolutionary War, the town became a center for privateering.
 The documentation is incomplete, but about 1,700 Letters of Marque were granted during that time, issued on a per-voyage basis.
 Nearly 800 vessels were commissioned as privateers and are credited with capturing or destroying about 600 British ships.
 Privateering resumed during the War of 1812.

 Trade with the Pacific and Africa

 Following the American Revolution, many ships used as privateers were too large for short voyages in the coasting trade, and their owners determined to open new avenues of trade to distant countries.
 The young men of the town, fresh from service on the armed ships of Salem, were eager to embark in such ventures.
 Captain Nathaniel Silsbee, his first mate Charles Derby, and second mate Richard J. Cleveland were not yet twenty years old when they set sail on a nineteen-month voyage that was perhaps the first from the newly independent America to the East Indies.
 In 1795, Captain Jonathan Carnes set sail for Sumatra in the Malay Archipelago on his secret voyage for pepper.
 Nothing was heard from him until eighteen months later, when he entered Salem harbor with a cargo of pepper in bulk, the first to be so imported into the country, and which sold at the extraordinary profit of seven hundred per cent.
 The Empress of China, formerly a privateer, was refitted as the first American ship to sail from New York to China.

 By 1790, Salem had become the sixth-largest city in the country, and a world-famous seaport—particularly in the China Trade.
 It had a large cod fishing industry, conducted off the Newfoundland Banks.
 It exported codfish to Europe and the West Indies, imported sugar and molasses from the West Indies, tea from China, and products depicted on the city seal from the East Indies—in particular Sumatran pepper.
 Salem ships also visited Africa in the slave trade—Zanzibar in particular.
 They also traveled to Russia, Japan, and Australia.

 Crowninshield's Wharf at Salem, painting by George Ropes.
 Ropes, a mute, was the son of a sea captain and the nephew of prominent Salem ship owner Jerathmiel Peirce.
 This painting is in the collection of the Peabody Essex Museum.

 The sail frigate was built at one of Enos Briggs's shipyards on Winter Island in 1799.

 The neutrality of the United States was tested during the Napoleonic Wars.
 After the Chesapeake–Leopard affair, Congress passed the Embargo Act of 1807.
 President Thomas Jefferson closed all ports, an economic blow to the seaport town of Salem.
 The embargo was the starting point on the path to the War of 1812.
 Both the United Kingdom and France imposed trade restrictions to weaken each other's economies.
 This disrupted American trade and tested the United States' neutrality.
 Royal Navy ships frequently interdicted U.S. merchant ships trading with France and seized their goods, and at times would impress American sailors.